 8. You understand the responsibility you have to protect them

-As you learn to use herbs more and more in your every day life, consider also growing them and wild crafting them, not just buying them the the health food store or from your online herbal supplier.
+As you learn to use herbs more and more in your everyday life, consider also growing them and wildcrafting them, not just buying them from the health food store or your online herbal supplier.

 Learn more about using herbs for health and wellness from my Book